inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `"->->"` and `"~ret"` pop the callstack - used for returning from a tunnel or function respectively.
 They are specified independently for error checking, since the callstack is aware of whether each element was pushed as a tunnel or function in the first place.
 * `"du"` - Duplicate the topmost object on the evaluation stack.
 Useful since some commands consume objects on the evaluation stack.
 * `"str"` - Begin string evaluation mode.
 Adds a marker to the output stream, and goes into content mode (from evaluation mode).
 Must have already been in evaluation mode when this is encounted.
 See below for explanation.
 * `"/str"` - End string evaluation mode.
-All content after the previous Begin marker is concatenated together, removed from the output stream, and appended as a string literal to the evaluation stack.
+All content after the previous Begin marker is concatenated together, removed from the output stream, and appended as a string value to the evaluation stack.
 Re-enters evaluation mode immediately afterwards.
 * `"nop"` - No-operation.
 Does nothing, but is useful as an addressable piece of content to divert to.
 * `"choiceCnt"` - Pushes an integer with the current number of choices to the evaluation stack.
 * `"turns"` - Pops from the evaluation stack, expecting to see a divert target for a knot, stitch, gather or choice.
 Pushes an integer with the number of turns since that target was last visited by the story engine.